 - For a rehired employee, the new service date shall be determined by using their prior service date.

 - The most recent reemployment date is used to determine eligibility for benefits such as long term disability coverage; and

 - The employee may immediately enroll and be eligible to receive the University’s contribution toward retirement.

-- The salary of a reemployed employee shall be determined in accordance with HRP&P 30.0 Compensation Administration.
+- The salary shall be determined in accordance with HRP&P 30.0 Compensation Administration.